Bamba101/Udacity_Disaster_Response/README.md

 # Disaster Response Pipeline Project

+Project Motivation:

-Project build a model for an API that classifies disaster messages, consisting of 3 main parts.
+Project build a model for an API that classifies disaster messages.This can be used by organisations to easly identify the nature of the disaster so as to reach out for a relevant relief agency (Fire , Medical , Security etc)

+consisting of 3 main parts:
 1.creating an ETL pipeline to clean the data.
 2.Machine Learning pipeline to train a model.
 3.Web app to predict new messages.

 ## Table of Contents
 1. [Description](#description)